Understanding ANSI ASC X12 EDI 810 Invoice: Definition, Key Data Elements, and Workflow

 INVOIC” is an analog of the EDI 810 Invoice in the international UN / EDIFACT standard, which ispredominant outside of North America.
 INVOIC document (derived from the word “Invoice”, but limited to 6 letters, according to the EDIFACT rule).

-• List of Items or services
+• List of Items or Services: Detailed description of products or services rendered.

+How do these elements ensure accuracy and efficiency in billing?
+Each element plays a crucial role in providing a clear and comprehensive record of the transaction, minimizing discrepancies and accelerating payment processing.
 Depending on the goods or services the company provides, additional information may also be included in the EDI 810 invoice.

 Previously, many EDI transactions (including EDI 810), were carried out through a Value Added Network (VAN).
+But the transmission of EDI 810 invoices has evolved significantly.

 Currently, in order to provide an affordable and cost-efficient EDI exchange, most companies have switched to a point-to-point communication such as:

-Cloud Services Provider HTTP EDI Web Service (REST API) This EDI Web Service gains more and more popularity because is much more cost-effective and you can be up and running in less than an hour.
+• HTTP EDI Web Service (REST API) This EDI Web Service gains more and more popularity because is much more cost-effective and you can be up and running in less than an hour.
 EDI web Service meant for companies who got their technical resources to work with REST API (call and consume HTTP Rest Web services).
 The EDI2XML offers a free 15 days trial.

 Learn more about EDI Web Service